KUKHUA/Appye-Source/docs.md

  <h1>HELLO!</h1>
  <p>Hello world.</p>
  ```
- We will not be moving on to the next section, the **Metadata**.
+The **Metadata**.
 The vendor in this section is a author name/nickname.
-Now, the "desc" is a description of a app/command.
+The "desc" is a description of a app/command.
 (Hint: You can actually put HTML in here).

  Lastly, tags.
 This feature is currently not implemented, but tags will be used for a search feature.
 It is recommended to put some here.
  Here is an example on how to use it: